Last Updated on June 30, 2020 by Michael Brockbank

 My point is that direct donations are far easier for the new streamer to collect than Twitch Bits.

-The Waiting Period for Twitch Bits
+The Waiting Period of Twitch Bits vs Donations

 Like other systems on the Internet, there is a payment threshold for Twitch Bits to be paid out to broadcasters.
 At the time of this article, that threshold is about $100 in actual cash value.